gvwilson/thirdbit/fiction/voyage/index.md

 K.'s Taavi's demeanor and seagenship.
 "I did not know whose rage to fear more," one of his aides later wrote, "The storm's, or my commander's."

-The storm finally passed on Chalcedony 27<sup>Like other æmott, K.'s Taavi used "patriotic dating", which counted years from the start of the Fifth Rebellion, rather than "Years Since" the end of the Uncertain Angel's Disputation.</sup>.
+The storm finally passed on Chalcedony 27<span class="sidenote">Like other æmott, K.'s Taavi used "patriotic dating", which counted years from the start of the Fifth Rebellion, rather than "Years Since" the end of the Uncertain Angel's Disputation.</span>.
 K.'s Taavi's log entry reads:

 > 17/Chalc/27: winds now 15-18 wrack south of south-east, waves 3 strides, no